 Here's an example flight from Boston to Paris for $304.80 roundtrip in May ($144.90 for the outbound flight, with return a week later for $159.90.)

 Like most budget carriers, Norwegian charges a lot of fees.
 A checked bag, meal, and seat selection bring the total to around $450, with 31% of the total cost in fees.
-Also, note than the checked bag fee is per leg, so if you're flying roundtrip and your route has a connection (for example: San Francisco to Rome with a stop in London), you have to pay for a checked bag on four total legs.
+Also, note than the checked bag fee is per leg (though the price is lower on flights within Europe), so if you're flying roundtrip and your route has a connection (for example: San Francisco to Rome with a stop in London), you have to pay for a checked bag on four total legs.

 Air Canada Rouge flies from more than 55 US destinations to more than 60 Canadian cities, as well as a few stops in Europe, Asia, and South America.
 Air Canada Rouge is fairly new, and their planes are formerly part of Air Canada’s fleet.
 They’ve been restyled to reflect the Rouge branding, and there’s no in-seat entertainment (download their app on a tablet or mobile device ahead of time), but otherwise they’re the same comfortable planes.